-Quants Environmental Ltd has grown organically over the past 7 years and is proud to have developed and extended its regular client base.
-We currently employ 8 full time staff, and maintain a list of regular assistant subcontractors (> 12) who can work alongside core staff in the field on seasonal projects of high intensity/short duration.
+Quants Environmental has grown organically over the past 10 years and is proud to have developed and extended its regular client base.
 It is a deliberate business decision to rely on our small clients as much as our large clients, so it is in our own interests to provide the same level of service, irrespective of job size.

-We are not pure ecologists, we do not spend all day in a laboratory or library; we are all applied and muddy-booted ecologists, used to working on site and alongside construction workers, clients and planners.
+Our ecologists are not pure ecologists, spending all day in a laboratory or library; they are trained as applied and muddy-booted ecologists, used to working on site and alongside construction workers, clients and planners.
 As such, we train our staff from day one to ‘report as they find’, to look for solutions to problems rather than create them, and to pay extra attention to their own and fellow workers safety.
 We are practical and pragmatic, and deliver a traditional high quality service for a reasonable price.
 We listen to our clients before we act and understand that good communication is key to avoiding misunderstanding and confusion.
 Our methodology and reports are technically robust, fit for purpose, and capable of withstanding scrutiny for planning applications and appeals.
-Our recommendations are clear and unambiguous; we always strive to provide best advice for our clients.
+Recommendations are clear and unambiguous; we always strive to provide best advice for our clients.

 Ecology can be summarised as ‘the study of interrelationships of living organisms and their environment’ (Ernst Haeckel, 1834).
 We encourage our ecologists to develop a wider understanding of the environment and its component parts, appreciating how the pieces of nature fit together.
 This sometimes means that our solutions to problems can be elegant in their simplicity and success, working with nature rather than against it.

-Within the core staff of Quants, we currently have 6 bat survey licence holders (2 of whom are additionally qualified in tree climbing) and 6 great crested newt licence holders.
-We have 2 staff with degree level botanical identification skills, several extremely good ornithologists and staff trained in arboricultural survey to BS 5837:2012.
-Toby Fisher, a highly-regarded ornithologist, has made representation at Public Inquiry for ecology and wetland birds.
-Andrew Westgarth has worked on several Public Inquiry representations with regard to habitat and ecology.
+Within the core staff of Quants, we currently have bat survey licence holders and great crested newt licence holders.
+We have staff with degree level botanical identification skills, excellent ornithologists and ecology staff also trained in arboricultural survey to BS 5837:2012.
+As a highly-regarded ornithologist, Toby Fisher has made representation at Public Inquiry for ecology and wetland birds, and Andrew Westgarth has worked on several Public Inquiry representations with regard to habitat and ecology.

-Our work spans the UK, depending on the size of the project, but we are especially active throughout the north of England.
+Our work spans the UK, depending on the size of the project, but we are especially active throughout the north of England (particularly North Yorkshire and West Yorkshire), as well as Derbyshire, Teesside and the North-East.
 Much of our work is repeat business from regular clients or word of mouth recommendations.

-The range of projects we have been involved with is extensive; from numerous ecological site surveys for HS2 and multiple large housing developments, to bat surveys for private clients undertaking barn conversions; large scale GCN surveys for linear developments utilising teams of surveyors, to 5-year GCN monitoring programmes for NHS land; bird and bat collision monitoring for large wind farms, to ecology surveys for small planning applications.
+The range of projects we have been involved with is extensive; from numerous ecological site surveys for linear developments and multiple large housing schemes, to bat surveys for private clients undertaking barn conversions; large scale GCN surveys utilising teams of surveyors for projects of national importance, to 5-year GCN monitoring programmes for NHS land; bird and bat collision monitoring for large wind farms, to arboricultural and ecological surveys for small planning applications.